ROOT Sports and fuboTV announce streaming deal for Kraken, Mariners, Trail Blazers games

 The deal means online fuboTV subscribers can now stream all Kraken, Mariners and Portland Trail Blazers games carried by ROOT Sports instead of paying for the channel through a more costly major cable service provider.

-“I think it’s a very important development in terms of getting full distribution for our network, including the Kraken and the Trail Blazers,” said Patrick Crumb, president of AT&T Sports Networks, which operates ROOT Sports and retains a minority stake in the regional sports network (RSN) alongside its majority Mariners owner.
+“I think it’s a very important development in terms of getting full distribution for our network, including the Kraken and the Trail Blazers,” said Patrick Crumb, president of AT&T Sports Networks, which operates ROOT Sports and retains a minority stake in that regional sports network (RSN) alongside its majority Mariners owner.
 “It’s also very important for consumers that are asking for more streaming options.
 We think it’s a great thing for the fans, it’s a great thing for the teams, and we look forward to partnering with fubo.”

+The only prior way to stream ROOT Sports locally was through a subscription to AT&T Direct, which starts at about $85 a month.
+FuboTV basic packages start at $65 a month, though it wasn’t made clear in Thursday’s announcement where ROOT Sports will fit within the company’s pricing structure.

 The fuboTV’s sports offering includes more than 50,000 live sporting events annually, many of those streaming in 4K.
 It also has more RSN content in its base package than any other live TV streaming platform.